Public Holidays in Lesotho 2026 – National & Public Observances

 What is Moshoeshoe I’s Day?

-Moshoeshoe I’s Day (March 11) honors King Moshoeshoe I, the founding monarch of Lesotho who united the Basotho nation.
+Moshoeshoe I’s Day (March 11) honors the founder of Lesotho and the unifier of the Basotho people.

 Conclusion